-The Omaha Police Mounted Patrol includes eight horses and the unit shares all the same duties that a cruiser officer has.
+Mounted Patrol units shares all the same duties as a cruiser officer.
 This includes regular patrol, traffic stops, citizen contacts, traffic control, crowd control, search and rescue, parking enforcement, parades and formal events.

 The horses give police a new “perspective” in crowd control by offering added height and visibility!
 The horses allow their riders to observe a wider area and allow people in the wider area to see the officers, which helps deter crime and helps people find officers when needed.